-BUS TRANSPORTATION
+BUS PASSES

 Bus passes will be honored only if the student count does not exceed the legal capacity of the bus.
+Parental written request with bus stop information required.

 CAFETERIA

 Lunches are served daily in the cafeteria.
 All students are provided breakfast and lunch on a daily basis at no cost.
 Lunch menus are sent home monthly and can be found on the school district website.